 The Ninja Nutri-Blender Pro with Auto-iQ is a personal blender with a single speed setting and a few preset modes.
 It's decently well-built and makes excellent smoothies and bar-quality crushed ice in little time.
 It's also very easy to clean by hand, and the blade assembly, jars, and lids can all go in your dishwasher.
 However, it struggles to make smooth almond butter.
 It's also quite loud when it's running, and the mostly plastic build doesn't feel very premium.

-The Ninja Nutri-Blender Pro with Auto-iQ is decent for multi-purpose use.
+The Ninja Nutri-Blender Pro is decent for multi-purpose use.
 It takes less than a minute to blend an amazing smoothie and makes bar-quality crushed ice.
 The two 24-ounce jars conveniently come with to-go lids, and the blender is easy to clean by hand or in your dishwasher.
 It does an alright job of making almond butter but isn't ideal for that purpose, and unfortunately, you can't use it to blend hot ingredients.

-The Ninja Nutri-Blender Pro with Auto-iQ is excellent for smoothies/protein shakes.
+The Ninja Nutri-Blender Pro is excellent for smoothies/protein shakes.
 You can use either of its 24-ounce jars to make an amazing smoothie in less than a minute.
 It also makes bar-quality crushed ice, which is nice if you like to add it to your smoothies.
 It has a decent, although somewhat plasticky build quality, and both jars come with to-go lids, so you can easily make a drink and bring it with you.

-The Ninja Nutri-Blender Pro with Auto-iQ is fantastic for ice crushing.
+The Ninja Nutri-Blender Pro is fantastic for ice crushing.
 It doesn't take very long to make bar-quality crushed ice that you can use for frozen drinks.
 It's decently as well-built, although it's mostly made of plastic.

-The Ninja Nutri-Blender Pro with Auto-iQ is satisfactory for professional use.
+The Ninja Nutri-Blender Pro is satisfactory for professional use.
 The two jars have a relatively small, 24-ounce capacity, but the blender has a decent build quality and delivers fairly versatile performance.
 It makes amazing smoothies, bar quality crushed ice, and even does an okay job making almond butter.
 It's very easy to clean by hand, and you can put the blade assembly, jar, and lid in your dishwasher.

-The Ninja Nutri-Blender Pro with Auto-iQ is about the same size as the Ninja Nutri Ninja Auto-iQ.
+The Ninja Nutri-Blender Pro is about the same size as the Ninja Nutri Ninja Auto-iQ.
 It takes up a bit of space on your counter but should easily fit in a kitchen cupboard.
 You can remove the jar to make it shorter as well.

 This blender has a decent build quality.
 Similar to other personal blenders like the Nutribullet Pro 1000 and the Ninja Foodi Power Nutri DUO, its motor base is mostly made of plastic that doesn't feel premium.
 The transmission gear is also plastic, which may be less durable over time than metal parts.
 On the plus side, the bottom of the motor base has a small vent meant to prevent overheating.
 The motor base also has two small suction cups on its underside to help it stay in place on your countertop, but they aren't very grippy.
 The four buttons on the motor base are clicky, and there's a timer display that lights up when the blender is running.
 The jars seem to be made of good-quality plastic, and the blade assembly and lids screw on easily.